Publication in Whispering Gallery and on www.historiamag.com

 We’ve kept the entry fee as low as possible, because we what to hear from as many writers as we can.
 The past is full of rich inspiration for fiction writers, so please, let us hear from you and bring us your stories and bring the past alive.

-Please take a moment to read the terms and conditions at the bottom of this page carefully, then use the paypal button at the bottom of the page to pay your £5 entry fee.
+Please take a moment to read the terms and conditions at the bottom of this page carefully, then use the paypal button below to pay your £5 entry fee.

 PLEASE TAKE A NOTE OF YOUR PAYPAL TRANSACTION NUMBER.